Presidency of Ulysses S. Grant: Boutwell reforms

-Treasury Secretary George S. Boutwell reorganized and reformed the United States Treasury by discharging unnecessary employees, started sweeping changes in Bureau of Printing and Engraving to protect the currency from counterfeiters, and revitalized tax collections to hasten the collection of revenue.
+Treasury Secretary George S. Boutwell reorganized and reformed the United States Treasury by discharging unnecessary employees, started sweeping changes in Bureau of Engraving and Printing to protect the currency from counterfeiters, and revitalized tax collections to hasten the collection of revenue.
 These changes soon led the Treasury to have a monthly surplus.
 By May 1869, Boutwell reduced the national debt by $12 million.
-By September the national debt was reduced by $50 million, which was achieved by selling the growing gold surplus at weekly auctions for greenbacks and buying back wartime bonds with the currency.
-The New York Tribune wanted the government to buy more bonds and greenbacks and the New York Times praised the Grant administration's debt policy.
+By September, the national debt was reduced by $50 million, which was achieved by selling the growing gold surplus at weekly auctions for greenbacks and buying back wartime bonds with the currency.
+The New York Tribune wanted the government to buy more bonds and greenbacks, and the New York Times praised the Grant administration's debt policy.

-The first two years of the Grant administration with George Boutwell at the Treasury helm expenditures had been reduced to $292 million in 1871 – down from $322 million in 1869.
-The cost of collecting taxes fell to 3.11% in 1871.
-Grant reduced the number of employees working in the government by 2,248 persons from 6,052 on March 1, 1869, to 3,804 on December 1, 1871.
-He had increased tax revenues by $108 million from 1869 to 1872.
-During his first administration the national debt fell from $2.5 billion to $2.2 billion.

-In a rare case of preemptive reform during the Grant Administration, Brevet Major General Alfred Pleasonton was dismissed for being unqualified to hold the position of Commissioner of Internal Revenue.
-In 1870, Pleasonton, a Grant appointment, approved an unauthorized $60,000 tax refund and was associated with an alleged unscrupulous Connecticut firm.
-Treasury Secretary George Boutwell promptly stopped the refund and personally informed Grant that Pleasonton was incompetent to hold office.
-Refusing to resign on Boutwell's request, Pleasonton protested openly before Congress.
-Grant removed Pleasonton before any potential scandal broke out.

 Gold corner conspiracy

-In September 1869, financial manipulators Jay Gould and Jim Fisk set up an elaborate scam to corner the gold market, buying up all the gold at the same time to drive up the price.
+The New York gold conspiracy almost dismantled Grant's presidency.
+In September 1869, financial manipulators Jay Gould and Jim Fisk set up an elaborate scam to corner the New York gold market, buying up all the gold at the same time to drive up the price.
 The plan was to keep the Government from selling gold, thus driving its price.
-Grant and Secretary of Treasury George S. Boutwell found out about the gold market speculation and ordered the sale of $4 million in gold on (Black) Friday, September 23.
+Grant and the Secretary of the Treasury George S. Boutwell found out about the gold market speculation and ordered the sale of $4 million in gold on (Black) Friday, September 23.
 Gould and Fisk were thwarted, and the price of gold dropped.
 The effects of releasing gold by Boutwell were disastrous.
 Stock prices plunged and food prices dropped, devastating farmers for years.
+Although the financial panic that followed was short-lived, the gold scandal overshadowed Grant's presidency.